Introduction

 Tip # 4.
 Use Negative Space in your winter landscapes

-With an abundance of monochrome weather in the wintertime, using negative or empty space can often be striking.
+With abundant monochrome weather in the wintertime, using negative or empty space can often be striking.
 So, use the available white space to your advantage.
 When composing winter landscape photography, add a subject in the scene that adds depth to the photo.
 This can be a person, a tree, a rock, a building… Empty (negative) space can be minimalist and powerful.

 Tip # 5.
 Photograph during blue hour, sunrise, sunset…

 The blue hour is the period just before sunrise and just after sunset.
-The sun will set below the horizon and the world turns blue.
+The sun sets below the horizon, and the world turns blue.
 The light changes rapidly, lasting only 20-30 minutes.
 There is still enough light to shoot, although nothing is lit directly.
 This makes the light very soft.
 This makes sunrise and sunset a great time to capture photos of the mountains and other landscapes.

-During wintertime, the sunrise and sunset can be a lot more dramatic than usual.
-For those like me, who like to sleep longer they are lucky that in winter, the sun rises much later in the day and sets much earlier.
+During wintertime, the sunrise and sunset can be much more dramatic than usual.
+For those like me who like to sleep longer, they are lucky that the sun rises much later in the day and sets much earlier.

-Morning lights are usually colder than the lights of a sunset.
+Morning lights are usually colder than sunset lights.
 Probably the best combination is morning fog with the first signs of a sunny day.
-The first sunrays can brighten the whole scene, and make mist look like it’s glowing.
+The first sunrays can brighten the whole scene and make the mist look glowing.

-The whole point is to work with winter’s light and use it to your advantage and capture some beautiful winter scenes.
+The whole point is to work with winter’s light, use it to your advantage, and capture beautiful winter scenes.

 Tip # 6.
-What settings to use for your winter landscapes?
+What settings should you use for your winter landscapes?

 One of the most challenging aspects of winter landscape photography is getting your settings right.
-Playing around with your camera’s exposure in the wintertime can be a good exercise to learn to know or to understand your camera behaviour.
+Playing around with your camera’s exposure in the wintertime can be a good exercise in learning to know or understand your camera’s behaviour.

 Relying on your camera set to auto-exposure can result in some disappointing, tonally grey or dull shots.
 The glare from the snow will confuse your camera, causing it to read the light in the scene wrong.
-It will see a lot of white and will try to tone this down.
+It will see a lot of white, and I will try to tone this down.
 In many cases, you end up with underexposed and grey pictures.
-To avoid that, just add positive compensation.
+To avoid that, add positive compensation.
 That means adding around +1 stops or exposure value with your EV button or via the menu.
 (EV means exposure value) The exact amount will vary depending on the amount of snow and light.
 Make a test shot and check on the histogram to see if your exposure is correct.
-It is also useful to activate the high lights function to see whether or not the high lights are being blown out.
+It is also useful to activate the highlights function to see whether or not the highlights are being blown out.

 A winter landscape image can benefit from being a stop or two brighter.
 Just avoid clipping the highlights.

 Choosing an ISO can be tricky.
-When you use too high of an ISO, noise especially in the shadow areas could become an issue I usually use an ISO as low as possible although modern cameras deal much better with noise.
+When you use an excessively high ISO, noise, especially in the shadow areas, could become an issue.
+I usually use an ISO as low as possible, although modern cameras deal much better with noise.

-Another problem when photographing snowy landscapes can be caused by your camera’s autofocus system.
-If you focus on the grey sky or white snow surface, the system can work poorly or not at all because there is no detail or contrast.
-This leaves you with two options, either disable autofocus and focus manually or find a zone where there is detail and contrast and then apply focus lock (AF-L). after which you point the camera back to your original composition and press the shutter button.
+Your camera’s autofocus system can cause another problem when photographing snowy landscapes.
+If you focus on the grey sky or white snow surface, the system can work poorly or poorly because there is no detail or contrast.
+This leaves you with two options: either disable autofocus and focus manually or find a zone with detail and contrast and then apply focus lock (AF-L).
+After that, you point the camera back to your original composition and press the shutter button.

 In my blog 14-tips-for-sharper-landscape-photos, you will find interesting tips to get tag sharp photos.

-In my blog tips-for-the-novice-landscape-photographer, you will find more information on compositions and camera settings in general.
+In my blog tips-for-the-novice-landscape-photographer, you will find more general information on compositions and camera settings.

 Tip # 7.
 Setting the white balance for better snow landscape photography

-You will agree with me that winter is cold, so a beautifully” cold white balance” looks best.
-Do not overdo it otherwise you will end up with a completely blue image.
+You will agree that winter is cold, so a beautifully” cold white balance” looks best.
+Please do not overdo it; otherwise, you will have a completely blue image.
 Experiment, see what you get and decide what looks best.

-When you shoot in RAW you can leave the white balance on automatic and use the temperature slider in Lightroom or Photoshop to move back and forth between warm and cool effects to your liking.
+When you shoot in RAW, you can automatically leave the white balance on and use the temperature slider in Lightroom or Photoshop to switch between warm and cool effects.

 Tip # 8.
 Act fast

 Just be patient with the sun.
-Sometimes the sun can go behind a cloud, changing your light metering drastically.
+Sometimes, the sun can go behind a cloud, drastically changing your light metering.
 Wait and experiment with natural lighting once the sun comes back out.

 Tip # 9.
 Play With Perspective

-In your winter landscape, you will find several natural elements that could be shot in a variety of ways and can be used as lead-in lines or as a focal point.
+In your winter landscape, you will find several natural elements that can be shot in various ways and used as lead-in lines or focal points.
 That means you have plenty of opportunities to explore perspective.
-When shooting low and including some snow very close to the lens you can add a blurry foreground.
+When shooting low, you can add a blurry foreground and include some snow very close to the lens.

-Those who are into drone photography can find incredibly dramatic and beautiful views from a higher perspective.
+Those who are into drone photography can find theatrical and beautiful views from a higher perspective.

 As in other seasons, the rules of composition remain an important tool for creating a pleasing image.